knetikmedia/knetikcloud-csharp-net35-client/docs/InvoicesApi.md

 Retrieve invoices

 Without INVOICES_ADMIN permission the results are automatically filtered for only the logged in user's invoices.
-It is recomended however that filter_user be added to avoid issues for admin users accidentally getting additional invoices.
+It is recomended however that filter_user be added to avoid issues for admin users accidentally getting additional invoices. <br><br><b>Permissions Needed:</b> INVOICES_USER and owner, or INVOICES_ADMIN

 ### Example
 ```csharp